 At the Detroit Zoo

-The Panamanian golden frog produces a nerve toxin that hurts its predators when attacked.
+Panamanian golden frogs produce a nerve toxin that hurts their predators when attacked.

-The frog is considered good luck in Panama and is that country's national animal.
+These frogs are considered good luck in Panama and are that country's national animal.